How to enter

 - Throughout the finals, the judges will observe the appearance, performance, customer approach and commercial awareness of the candidates.

-- The finals will consist of the winners of the regional finals and five of the highest-scoring runners-up across all regional finals.
-Automatic entry for:
+- The finals will consist of the winners of the regional finals and six of the highest-scoring runners-up across all regional finals.
+Automatic entry will be allowed for the two UK Sommelier of the Year 2022 runners-up (the last time the competition was held).

-- The judges for the regional finals, semi-final and final will be chosen by the Technical Committee, and will include people from the hotel/restaurant/wine trade, as well as food and wine writers.
+- The judges for the regional finals, semi-final and final will be chosen by the UKSA Board and the Head of the Technical Committee, and will include people from the hotel/restaurant/wine trade, as well as food and wine writers.

 - In the event of a tie in the semi-final, the results of the tasting paper will decide the result.